breatheco-de/exercise-starwars-data-modeling/README.md

 - What properties should go inside the user? or inside the Character or Favorite table?
 - What are the relationships between those tables?
 - Please add at least 4 models with all of its properties.
-- Degenerate the diagram.png file at the end by running `$ python3 models.py` on the console.
+- Generate the diagram.png file at the end by running `$ python3 models.py` on the console.